TypeScript

 expiresAt: Date;

-}Generic Input
+};Generic Input

 Generic Types and Type Parameters on Input are recognized throughout the entire .marko template (excluding static statements).